-In light of this economic contribution, Minister for Fishing and Boating Jaala Pulford MP has been appointed to grow this important sector in Victoria.
+In light of this economic contribution, Minister for Fishing and Boating Melissa Horne MP is continuing to grow this important sector in Victoria.

-With recreational boating registrations growing at 2.5% per annum over the past eight years, it has proven an increasingly popular activity as more Victorians get out on the water and enjoy the state’s beautiful coastlines, rivers, lakes and estuaries.
+With recreational boating registrations growing at 2.5% per annum over the past eight years to 2019, it has proven an increasingly popular activity as more Victorians get out on the water and enjoy the state’s beautiful coastlines, rivers, lakes and estuaries.

 In the 2018/2019 financial year 195,682 vessels were registered.
 There are approximately 415,000 marine licence holders in Victoria that are made up of 150,000 general marine licences and 265,000 general licences with Personal Water Craft (PWC) endorsements.
 Personal water craft alone have become particularly popular with Victorians – they now make up over 11% of all registered vessels, up from only 6.5% only eight years ago.

 Recreational fishing has also proved big business given that hundreds of Victorian waterways are stocked full of fish driving 838,0000 Victorians to wet a line or dive for seafood per year.
 The Victorian government aims to increase the participation to 1,000,000 anglers with key projects and events as part of the VFA’sTarget One Million initiative.